 Older women and men actively contribute to economies and societies through paid work as well as unpaid care work.
 Yet, older persons are at higher risk of falling into poverty and often lack access to adequate resources, services and participation.
-Promoting the participation of older persons, as well as social protection, and promoting women’s economic participation throughout the life-cycle are crucial policies to ensure sustainable development in ageing societies.
-Gender inequality and discrimination against women throughout the life cycle are often perpetuated into old age, posting women at an even higher risk of poverty.
+Promoting the participation of older persons, as well as social protection, and promoting women’s economic participation throughout the life-cycle are important to ensure sustainable development in ageing societies.
+Gender inequality and discrimination against women throughout the life cycle are often perpetuated into old age, making older women particularly vulnerable to old-age poverty.

 Providing access to healthcare, including long-term care, is crucial in ageing societies.
 With the rise in non-communicable diseases in old age, which contribute to health care costs, innovative policies, such as the use of ICTs need to be found to promote access to age-friendly healthcare services.
 With adequate policies population ageing can be turned into opportunity.

 In recognizing these challenges, ESCAP is guided by the 2030 Agenda for Sustainable Development with its clarion call to leave no-one behind.
-It is also guided by the Madrid International Plan of Action on Ageing (MIPAA), which marked a turning point of how the world addresses the key challenge of “building a society for all ages”.
-The MIPAA seeks “to promote increased opportunities, in particular opportunities for older persons to realize their potential to participate fully in all aspects of life” (Article 2).
+On population ageing, ESCAP is particularly guided by the Madrid International Plan of Action on Ageing (MIPAA), the global guiding document on this topic.
+MIPAA marked a turning point of how the world addresses the key challenge of “building a society for all ages”.
+MIPAA seeks “to promote increased opportunities, in particular opportunities for older persons to realize their potential to participate fully in all aspects of life” (Article 2).

-On a regular basis, ESCAP compiles and publishes data on ageing and issues reports, research papers, and policy briefs on population ageing.
-ESCAP research and data as well as information on the Fourth regional review of the MIPAA is summarized on a dedicated website.
-The ESCAP Population Data Sheet 2020 and well as the datasheet Older Persons in ASEAN in numbers further provide data on population ageing and older persons.
+On a regular basis, ESCAP compiles and publishes data on ageing and issues reports, research papers, and policy briefs.
+The ESCAP Population Data Sheet 2021 as well as the datasheet on Older persons in ASEAN in numbers provide up-to-date information on population ageing and older persons.